korntimaroon/hexapocket_docs/README.md

 #### Normal Plan

 Normal Plan can hold your account up to about 150, Depends on the browser can hold in the local storage.
 User account including ID and SHA-1 form with your account will store in the local storage of your browser.
 The non support local storage such as Safari would not support this Hexa Pocket wallet plan.
+Some of the private user data will store in the Hexa Database.

+#### Cloud Plan

+Cloud Plan can hold your account up unlimitedly, Depends on what storage you choose.
+User account including ID and SHA-1 form with your account will store in the Hexa Database.

+Price Including:

+- 1 GB: 2 USDC per years
+- 2 GB: 3 USDC per years
+- 5 GB: 4 USDC per years
+- 10 GB: 5 USDC per years